ShaharNaveh/ShaharNaveh.github.io/content/blog/painless-git-ssh-setup/index.md

 ssh github.com
 ```

+SSH will use the settings provided:
+- `Hostname`: The address to connect to.
+- `User`: The user to authenticate as, usually "git".

 ## Add your key to the VCS provider
 Here it really depends on your provider, choose the appropriate one: